samuelaxon/wandertale/README.md

-# muse-inc
+# wandertale
- A narrative text game about Greek muses.
+ A Unity-based platform for creating text-based games.